thinkingmachines/project-cchain-climate-downscaling/README.md

 | Tacloban       | ✓    | ✓    | ✓  |
 | Zamboanga      | ✓    | ✓    | ✓  |

 You may view a more detailed showcase of results here in these [slides](https://docs.google.com/presentation/d/1y8mAa07aC7loeY2e5Oqicy98hxFag6kUhyAp8Qp59U4/).
-If you are uncertain, consider using the coarse data provided in the [climate_atmosphere](https://dbdocs.io/lacuna-fund-project-team/Project-CCHAIN?table=climate_atmosphere&schema=public&view=table_structure) table instead.
+If you are uncertain, consider using the climate data from coarser data sources provided in the [climate_atmosphere](https://dbdocs.io/lacuna-fund-project-team/Project-CCHAIN?table=climate_atmosphere&schema=public&view=table_structure) table instead.

 # ⚙️ Local Setup for Development